lakshaykamat/obsidian-academic-vault/Semester 4/R Programming/Unit 1/Objects/Vectors.md

 ### Definition

-A vector in R is a fundamental data structure that represents an ordered collection of elements of the same data type.
-Vectors are one-dimensional and can store numerical values, character strings, or logical values.
+A vector in R is a fundamental data structure that represents an ==ordered collection of elements of the same data type.== Vectors are ==one-dimensional and can store numerical values, character strings, or logical values.==

 ### Creating Vectors